How Do You Get Rid Of A Cat Smell

 The first and most crucial step is to identify the source of the odor.
 While this may seem obvious, cat odors can sometimes be deceptive, and the source may not be immediately apparent.
 Use your nose and eyes to carefully inspect areas where your cat spends time, paying close attention to carpets, upholstery, walls, and corners.

 A black light (UV light) can be an invaluable tool for detecting cat urine stains, which often glow under UV light.
 Turn off the lights in the room and shine the black light over the suspected area.
-Urine stains will appear as bright yellow or green spots, even if they are not visible under normal lighting.
+Still, urine stains will appear as bright yellow or green spots, even if they are not visible under normal lighting.
 Once you've identified the source, you can focus your cleaning efforts on that specific area.

 Act Quickly